Each person interested in joining a kayak trip is requested to read this page.

-This eight-day guided wilderness sea kayaking and camping journey is designed specifically for kayakers who have accumulated some experience and developed reasonable boat-handling abilities.
-These more advanced expeditions can involve some paddling challenges.
-Many of our other tours are better suited to less experienced kayakers.
+This eight-day guided wilderness sea kayaking and camping journey is specifically designed for kayakers who have accumulated some experience and developed reasonable boat-handling abilities.
+We offer several other tours for less experienced paddlers.

-Cape Freeman Expedition participants must be willing and able to self-propel a loaded single kayak at optimum cruising speed in a variety of sea conditions, including; moderate winds, currents and open-ocean swell.
+Cape Freeman Expedition participants are asked to arrive with the ability to effectively propel a loaded single kayak at cruising speed in a variety of sea conditions.
+Expeditions are likely to encounter moderate winds, currents and open-ocean swell.
 The trip may include review of intermediate paddling, manoeuvring and stability techniques.

-Participants on this expedition are also requested to arrive with the practiced ability to perform the following basic skills in a single kayak: A controlled quick stop, followed by using forward and reverse sweep strokes to pivot 360° in each direction, then paddling backwards in a straight line for at least twenty strokes.
+Participants on these expeditions are requested to arrive with the practiced ability to perform the following basic skills in a single kayak: A controlled quick stop, followed by using forward and reverse sweep strokes to pivot 360° in each direction, then paddling straight backwards.
 Additionally, Cape Freeman Expedition participants are encouraged to become comfortable with rocking their kayak side-to-side while their torso remains still, centred and upright.
 Practicing this skill can help prevent a capsize while paddling in more challenging sea conditions.
 Arriving with these abilities can help create a more cohesive skill level within the group.

 View our kayak skills demonstration video on YouTube.